root676/G08_python_for_geosciences/README.md

 Folder Structure:

-Homework 1: This folder contains all Scripts for the Commandline Roulette
+homework1: This folder contains all Scripts for the Commandline Roulette